Liberty Latin America (LILA)

 AI Analysis | Feedback

-Balan Nair has served as the President and Chief Executive Officer of Liberty Latin America since December 2017.
-He is an experienced business executive with over 20 years in the telecommunications industry.
-Prior to leading Liberty Latin America, he was part of the Liberty family of companies since 2007, joining Liberty Global as its Senior Vice President and Chief Technology Officer.
-He later served as Executive Vice President and Chief Technology and Innovation Officer at Liberty Global, overseeing worldwide network, technology and innovation operations, product development, IT, network operations, mobile operations, global supply chain, corporate strategy, and venture investments.
-Before joining Liberty Global, Mr. Nair was Chief Technology Officer and Executive Vice President for AOL LLC from 2006 to 2007, and spent over 12 years at Qwest Communications International Inc., where his most recent roles included Chief Information Officer and Chief Technology Officer.
-He holds a patent in systems development and is a Licensed Professional Engineer in Colorado.
-Mr. Nair sits on the boards of Charter Communications and Adtran Corporation.
+Balan Nair has over 20 years of experience in the telecommunications industry.
+He joined the Liberty family of companies in 2007 as Senior Vice President and Chief Technology Officer for Liberty Global.
+He later served as Executive Vice President and Chief Technology and Innovation Officer, overseeing Liberty Global's worldwide network, technology and innovation operations, corporate strategy, and venture investments.
+Before joining Liberty Global, Mr. Nair was Chief Technology Officer and Executive Vice President for AOL LLC in 2006, and prior to that, spent over 12 years at Qwest Communications International Inc., where he was Chief Information Officer and Chief Technology Officer.
+He currently serves on the boards of Charter Communications, Liberty Latin America, and Adtran Corporation.
+Mr. Nair was appointed President and CEO of Liberty Latin America in December 2017.

-Christopher Noyes has been the Chief Financial Officer and a Senior Vice President of Liberty Latin America since December 2017.
-In this capacity, he is responsible for the company’s finance and treasury operations, including commercial finance, tax, financial planning, accounting, external reporting matters, investor relations, and strategic oversight for financial performance.
-Mr. Noyes joined Liberty Global in 2005 as Vice President, Investor Relations and Business Analysis.
-He was appointed Chief Financial Officer for Liberty Global's Latin America operations in 2014, which subsequently became the LiLAC Group of Liberty Global in 2015.
-Before his tenure at Liberty Global, Mr. Noyes worked as an investment banker at Credit Suisse First Boston and Donaldson, Lufkin & Jenrette for over five years.
+Chris Noyes is responsible for Liberty Latin America's finance and treasury operations, including commercial finance, tax and financial planning, accounting and external reporting, investor relations, and strategic oversight for financial performance.
+He joined Liberty Global in 2005 as Vice President, Investor Relations and Business Analysis, and held various senior management positions before being appointed Chief Financial Officer for Liberty Global's Latin America operations in 2014, which subsequently became the LiLAC Group of Liberty Global in July 2015.
+Before his time at Liberty Global, Mr. Noyes worked as an investment banker at Credit Suisse First Boston and Donaldson, Lufkin & Jenrette.

 John Winter, SVP, Chief Legal Officer & Secretary